bbatsov/batsov.com/_posts/2022-01-20-bad-ruby-hash-value-omission.md

 >
 > -- Harold Abelson, Structure and Interpretation of Computer Programs

 This episode is just a continuation of the all the language changes in Ruby in recent years that I've found detrimental and that eventually prompted me to write my short essay [Ruby's Creed](https://metaredux.com/posts/2019/04/02/ruby-s-creed.html) in 2019.
 It's clear to me at this point that Ruby's direction hasn't changed and is unlikely to change.
 That makes me sad.
-I thought Ruby was all about programmer happiness.[^1]
+I thought Ruby was all about programmer happiness.[^3]

+[^1]: The feature is officially named "hash value omission".
+It's also known as "hash punning" after the similar "object punning" in JavaScript.
+[^2]: There is a bit more rationale in [another ticket](https://bugs.ruby-lang.org/issues/17292).
-[^1]: I have no doubt this change made someone happy, but I also wonder how many people did it leave as frustrated as me.
+[^3]: I have no doubt this change made someone happy, but I also wonder how many people did it leave as frustrated as me.